WaiswaK/WaiswaK/README.md

 👯 I’m looking to collaborate on ASP.NET Core, Xamarin and MAUI Projects.

-📫 Reach me at wswkenneth7@hotmail.com or visit www.kennethwaiswa.com for more information about me
+📫 Reach me at wswkenneth7@hotmail.com or visit www.kennethwaiswa.com for more information about me.

 ⚡ Fun fact: I started this journey because I wanted to create my own video games.

 💬 Ask me about ...
-Microsoft Dynamics ERPs.
+Microsoft Dynamics ERPs, System Intergrations e.g EFRIS